Rummy is a genre of card games based around matching cards to form sets, involving a perfect blend of strategy and chance.

 The goal of the game is to improve one’s hand by careful discarding.

-Calling Rummy happens in the rare case where player completes a full hand consisting of only melds.
+Calling Rummy happens in the rare case where the player completes a full hand consisting of only melds.
 This can only be done with a hand consisting of only melds.
 This can be done once a draw completes the melds.
-By discarding one excess card, players are ‘floating’ until, the game ends (if the game variant does not allow premature endings).
+By discarding one excess card, players are ‘floating’ until the game ends (if the game variant does not allow premature endings).

 Laying off allows other players to play cards into a different player’s shown melds.
 Regardless of whether the showing is done at the end or during the round.
 An example of laying off is shown in the Hands section of the guide.